levidsmith/LeaderboardExample/README.txt

 - Unity: Remove the UI specific code in the addScore method from LeaderboardManager.cs
 - Unity: Modify LeaderboardManager.cs to use the iGameID for addScore instead of the input box value
 - Unity: Add constants class to hold all of the values that need to be changed.
-- PHP: Add ability to display latest scores
 - PHP: Add option to display all scores for a given name instead of just the highest score
-- PHP: Add HTTP display so that leaderboards for each game can be viewed by web browser
 - Unity/PHP: Add capability to pull player name from an OAuth social media account (Twitter, Google, Facebook, etc)